-That is to say, determine the path that must be followed by the process flow when reaching a Gateway.
+Determine the path that must be followed by the process flow when it reaches a Gateway.

-Assign the users that will carry out activities in processes.
+Assign users to carry out activities in processes.

-Each Task created for end user requires a definition that will allow Bizagi to allocate the correct users within your organization.
+Each Task created for an end user requires a definition that lets Bizagi allocate the correct users within your organization.

 Choose which users receive an email notification when a task expires.

-Make your process available to end users after having ensured they behave as expected.
+Make your process available to end users after having ensured the process behaves as expected.

-Consider an Expenses Report process built with Live Processes.
+Consider an Expenses Report process with Live Processes.

-In this example, an employee registers all the expenses of a business trip.
+In this example, an employee registers their expenses from a business trip.

-When the total amount of the report exceeds $100USD, an approval is required, and for each report, a validation of the policies defined by the company has to be performed.
+When the amount of expenses exceeds $100USD, an approval is required, and for each report, validation of the policies defined by the company has to be performed.

-To view supported features and consider the potential of this possibility, refer to Guidelines when using Live Processes.
+To view supported features and consider the potential of this feature, refer to Guidelines when using Live Processes.

-In order to produce a Live Process as shown above, follow these next steps.
+To produce a Live Process to match the model, follow these steps.

 1. Model Process

-In the Work Portal's Ribbon you will find the Live Processes option.
-This option will show a menu where you can choose whether to manage your Live Processes or create a new one.
+In the Work Portal's Ribbon find the Live Processes option.
+This option has a menu where you can choose whether to manage your existing Live Processes or create a new one.

-Select New Live Process on the menu.
-Type the desired name for your process and then, click Create.
+Select New Live Process.
+Provide the desired name for your process and click Create.

-Once you create the process, the Drawing Area will be displayed for process modeling.
+Once you create the process, the Drawing Area displays where you can model the process.

-Once you had set the element on the Drawing Area, the element will be editable in order to set its display name and the Palette for such element will be displayed.
+Once place an element on the Drawing Area, the element is editable.
+You can set its display name and the Palette for the element appears.

-To edit the task's name double click on it.
-You can do the same to edit the task's estimated duration.
-Bizagi will interpret the unit you type as minutes, unless you specify it's unit as hours by typing an "h".
-If the number you type is greater than 60, Bizagi will automatically display it as hours and minutes.
+To edit a task's name or estimated duration, double-click on it.
+Bizagi interprets the unit you type as minutes, unless you specify it's hours by typing an "h".
+If the number you type is greater than 60, Bizagi automatically display it as hours and minutes.

 Drag and drop the arrow into the element you want to connect.
 Elements dragged from the Pie Menu will be automatically connected.

-You can continue to drag and drop the subsequent shapes to the process until your diagram is complete:
+You can continue to drag and drop shapes into the process until your diagram is complete:

 If you need to change between an exclusive gateway and a parallel gateway, click the icon in the Pie Menu and choose the desired shape.

 Likewise, you can change your tasks into Email Tasks.
-All you need to do is click the icon in the Pie Menu and choose the desired shape.
+Click the icon in the Pie Menu and choose the desired shape.

 2.1 Define Forms

-The second step is to define the forms where the End users interact with the process.
-Forms are available in User tasks and in Non Events.
+The second step is to define the forms where end users interact with the process.
+Forms are available in User tasks and in Intermediate Events.

-In order to perform this step, Bizagi uses a look Forms Designer that with a what-you-see-is-what-you-get (WYSIWYG) approach, meaning that you can build a Form and know exactly how it will display to end users.
+To perform this step, Bizagi uses a Forms Designer that with a what-you-see-is-what-you-get (WYSIWYG) interface, meaning that you can build a form and see exactly how it will display to end users.

-All controls included in a Form are available to be reused within the same process, as a data model is created.
+All controls included in a Form can be reused within the same process, since a data model is created.

-Click on the activity where you want to create the Form then, select the Form Designer icon located in the Pie Menu.
+Click the activity where you want to create the Form, select the Form Designer icon in the Pie Menu.

-The Forms Designer will display.
-If there is no From previously built, the Forms Designer will show a blank display area.
+The Forms Designer displays.
+If there is no Form previously built, the Forms Designer shows a blank display area.

-Each control you include will be saved in the process's data model and will be available for all other User tasks and None Events within the same Live process.
+Each control you include is saved in the process's data model and is available for all other User tasks and Intermediate Events within the same Live process.

-In the Layout tab you can find Tabs, groups and Layouts that help you achieve the desired look and feel of each user interface.
+In the Layout tab you can find Tabs, groups and Layouts that help you achieve the desired look and feel of the Form.

-We recommend always giving each control a Display name before saving.
-To change the display name you can double click the control's label on the form or you can select the control and set its display name on the control's properties.
+Give each control display name before saving it.
+To change the display name double-click the control's label on the form, or select the control and set its display name in the control's properties.

-When all controls are included in the Form, click Save.
+When all controls you need in the Form, click Save.

-You can define a Summary Form which will be displayed when the case is finished or when a process is searched and there are no pending activities for the user, by clicking on the Summary Form button located in the top right corner of the Drawing Area dashboard.
+You can define a Summary Form which displays when the case is finished or when a process is searched and there are no pending activities for the user, by clicking on the Summary Form button located at the top right corner of the Drawing Area dashboard.

-Live Processes allows you to add Email Tasks.
-This is useful when the process needs to notify different people.
-In our case, the task "Inform rejection" can be set as such type of task.
+Live Processes lets you add Email Tasks to notify people as the process moves on.
+In our case, the task "Inform rejection" can be set to notify, that is, send an email.

-Once we've set our task as an Email Task, it's time to compose the notification message.
-To do so, click on the Email settings icon on the Pie Menu.
+Once we've set our task as an Email Task, compose the notification message.
+To do so, click the Email settings icon in the Pie Menu.

-This will show a Pop up window where you can configure who receives the email, the subject and add content.
+A pop up window appears where you can configure who receives the email, set the subject line, and add content.

-The message's recipients can be chosen from Bizagi's suggestions or manually entered on the text-box provided.
+You can message recipients from Bizagi's suggestions, or you can enter them manually in the field provided.
 This field accepts emails and system users.